Emily Ratajkowski Flaunts Major Cleavage, Debuts Blonde Look In Racy Instagram Photo

 Needless to say, her skin-baring snap quickly became a crow-favorite on Instagram, racking up more than 372,000 likes and close to 1,230 comments.

-“That is a biggg set of… curls,” penned one of her fans, while another one wrote, “Everything’s bigger in Texas.”
+“That is a biggg [sic] set of… curls,” penned one of her fans, while another one wrote, “Everything’s bigger in Texas.”

 “Loaded double barrel,” quipped one Instagram user, pairing their message with an OK hand emoji.